10 Quick Ways To Improve Your Writing in the Public Sector

 Back-Up Your Points

-There's no place for ambiguity in the messaging you convey.
+There's no place for ambiguity in the message you convey.
 Whenever you make a statement, make sure to back it up with facts, figures and research.
 You shouldn’t expect your readers to swallow unsupported statements whole and they’re more likely to engage when there’s evidence available.Read our quick guide on presenting complex information with simplicity.

 Work on Your Persuasive Technique

 To frame your message in a way that gains a positive response every time, you need to be persuasive in your writing.
-Here are some useful tips to work on over time to boost your persuasiveness:
+Here are some useful tips to work on overtime to boost your persuasiveness:

 - Know your audience - you need to know who you’re talking to before you persuade them.